Growth Experiment Prompts for Designing and Reading A/B Tests

 12. Experiment write-up template

 My test just ended.
-Generate a 1-page write-up: hypothesis, design, sample, metrics, result, decision, the 1 surprise, what we test next.
+Generate a 1-page write-up: hypothesis, design, sample, primary + guardrail metrics, result with confidence level, decision, the 1 surprise, and what we test next.
 Audience: company-wide.
-Keep it readable for non-DS readers.
+Keep it readable for non-data-science readers.

 Common mistakes

-• No null hypothesis stated, so any result feels like confirmation
+• No stated null.
+Without an explicit null hypothesis, any noisy result feels like confirmation.

-• Skipping guardrail metrics — variant ships, support load doubles, nobody notices for a week
+• No guardrails.
+The variant ships, support load doubles, and nobody notices for a week because no breach threshold was set.

-• Choosing the success metric after seeing the data, instead of locking it before the test starts
+• Metric shopping.
+Choosing the success metric after seeing the data instead of locking it before launch turns any test into a rationalization.

 Tags: #Prompt #Product startup #KPI